 Gifts For Sewists

-- Dream Collection Thread Sets – Let’s be honest, you can never have too much thread.
-As my Momma always says, how can we be expected to produce great art if we don’t have the whole rainbow of colors to work with.
+– Let’s be honest, you can never have too much thread.
+As my Momma always says, how can we be expected to produce great art if we don’t have the whole rainbow of colors to work with?
 If you want to splurge on the whole rainbow, then one of the Sulky Dream Collections is the way to go.
 We have dream collections for 30 wt.
 Cotton, Sulky Cotton Blendables, Rayon, Metallic, PolyDeco, you name it, that make great gifts for sewists.

 If you are like me, you do lots of different kinds of sewing: hand embroidery, machine embroidery, quilting, garment making, embellishments, and a different thread is required for each type.